codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 - Install everything you need manually
 - Create an image from it

 You can have a configuration management tool to setup the box but the process still has a lot of space for manual error when picking the machine or doing anything else that you are not supposed to when installing the applications.
 Also, it's hard to control when someone connects to the box and make a change without telling anyone.
+Those images also will get out-of-date quicky and the number of packages and that you will have to install and update during the deploy time will increase with time.
 That's when Packer joins the game.

 ## Packer

-Packer comes to solve this kind of problem. it can build images for multiple cloud providers using Infrastructure as Code.
+Packer comes to solve this kind of problem.
+It can build images for multiple cloud providers using Infrastructure as Code, by starting a new machine in your cloud provider and installing all the dependencies using your desired Configuration Manangent tool, and finally creating an image from the result, Packer can automate this process, leaving litter behind.

 ## Anatomy of a Packer script